-A strong and well-established organization such as BMAC behind your program makes it easier to approach growers and let them know where and how their excess produce will be distributed.
+The support of a strong and well-established organization such as BMAC makes it easier for your program to approach growers and let them know where and how their excess produce will be distributed.
 Try to make initial contact with potential donors in the off-season when they are likely less busy.
 Talk to anyone and everyone you can - it never hurts to approach a donor and ask.
 If they can’t donate, maybe they know someone who can.

 Growers who donate: